scrapper/perobs/README.md

 is not guaranteed to be compatible between Ruby versions.

 Once you have created a store you can assign objects to it.
 All persistent objects must be created with Store.new().
+The Store object is available via the @store instance variable provided by the parent class.
 This is necessary as you will only deal with proxy objects in your code.
 Except for the member methods, you will never deal with the objects directly.
 Instead Store.new() returns a POXReference object that acts as a transparent proxy.
 This proxy is needed as your code never knows if the actual object is really loaded into the memory or not.
 PEROBS will handle this transparently for you.

 A build-in cache keeps access latencies to recently used objects low and lazily flushes modified objects into the persistend back-end when